johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 This section of the IoT Asset tracking workshop is really split into two parts.
 The first part, which we will call **Blockchain Part A**, follows the tutorial to deploy a [Hyperledger](https://www.hyperledger.org/) Fabric and Hyperledger Composer running in the [IBM Blockchain Starter Plan](https://www.ibm.com/blockchain/getting-started.html) in the IBM Cloud.

-There are quite a few IBM Blockchain tutorials that areexcellent and we won't try to repeat them here.
+There are quite a few IBM Blockchain tutorials that are excellent and we won't try to repeat them here.
 We will be using a couple of them along the way.
 In **Blockchain Part A** we are going to create our blockchain business network of perishable goods.
 In **Blockchain Part B** we will convert it into smart contracts to deploy to the IBM Blockchain Starter Plan.
 We will use part of the IBM Cloud called DevOps to build our code and deploy it to an instance of the IBM Blockchain Starter Plan.
 The build process will also deploy a Hyperledger Composer Rest Server running as a Cloud Foundry service in the IBM Cloud.
 The Hyperledger Composer REST APIs will be used by Node-RED to talk to the blockchain perishable network.
 Finally, you'll get to work with Node-RED  to interact and visually see the tracking of the asset.

 ## Blockchain Part A - Build your perishable network